Roll The Bones By Dr. Dave Schwartz Is A Must Read for many reasons:

 - Does the correlation between history and social practices interest you?
 It should be in your resource library.

-- If you visit Las Vegas, AC, Monte Carlo (the one in Europe), or Asia, this book will make every visit more meaningful than ever before.
+- If you visit Las Vegas, AC, Monte Carlo (the one in Europe), or Asia, this book will make every visit more meaningful.

 YES, IT’S THAT GOOD!

-It opens with an introduction about the Connecticut Pequot / Mohegan history.
-Then, Dr. Dave explains how the emergence of these two giants in the industry follows with the vast history of gambling itself.
+It opens with an introduction to the Connecticut Pequot / Mohegan history.
+Then, Dr. Dave explains how the emergence of these two giants in the industry follows the vast history of gambling itself.

 Related Post – NEW ENGLAND GAMBLING HISTORY – A TIMELINE